A dynamic network model of societal complexity and resilience inspired by Tainter's theory of collapse: Results

-As figure \ref{fig:fig2_exampleTrajectories}C shows, an exploration rate of this low magnitude can already be insufficient to overcome the collapse that follows from the event-triggered selection of administrators indicated by a higher survival time of the society, compare Fig.~\ref{fig:fig2_exampleTrajectories}A/C. However, energy output $E$ is still very low at $p_e = 0.00275$, due to the high degree of administration in the network over sustained periods of time.
+As figure \ref{fig:fig2_exampleTrajectories}C shows, an exploration rate of this low magnitude can already be sufficient to delay the collapse that follows from the event-triggered selection of administrators indicated by a higher survival time of the society, compare Fig.~\ref{fig:fig2_exampleTrajectories}A to Fig.~\ref{fig:fig2_exampleTrajectories}C. However, energy output $E$ is still very low at $p_e = 0.00275$, due to the high degree of administration in the network over sustained periods of time.

 We also study the case of larger rates of exploration, i.e, $p_e=0.02$, Fig.~\ref{fig:fig2_exampleTrajectories}D. We find an initially sharp increase in administration, facilitated by the high exploration probability.
-The trajectory then converges to a stable administrator share slightly above $N_A/N=0.5$.
-This fraction is positively offset by additional effect based promotion of nodes, because energy production per capita is always below the threshold ($\epsilon = 1.0$).
+The trajectory then converges to a stable administrator share slightly above $N_A/N=0.5$, slightly increased by additional effect based promotion of nodes, because energy production per capita is always below the threshold ($\epsilon = 1.0$).
 After reaching this (meta-)stable state, the model society seems to survive for a long time (at least longer than $t=5000$) while faced with a decreased mean energy production at around $E\approx 0.5$.

-It is noteworthy that in each instance of the simulation (Fig.~\ref{fig:fig2_exampleTrajectories}A, C, D) the society reaches an energy production above the energy requirements, which is then however quickly surpassed until the energy level either tends towards zero for zero or low exploration rates in Fig.~\ref{fig:fig2_exampleTrajectories}A,C or converges to a stable regime for large exploration rates in Fig.~\ref{fig:fig2_exampleTrajectories}D.
+It is noteworthy that in each instance of the simulation (Fig.~\ref{fig:fig2_exampleTrajectories}A, C, D) the society reaches an energy production above the energy requirements, which is then however quickly surpassed until the energy level either tends towards zero for zero or low exploration rates in Fig.~\ref{fig:fig2_exampleTrajectories}A,C or converges to a stable regime for large exploration rates in Fig.~\ref{fig:fig2_exampleTrajectories}D. Also note that in the standard "fast-collapse" scenario, the society initially fares better with respect to energy production than under exploration scenarios ($p_e \ge 0$).